assumptionsofphysics/assumptionsofphysics.github.io/_problems/001-HighEntropyLimit.md

 ---
-title: Classic mechanics as high entropy limit of quantum mechanics
+title: Classical mechanics as high entropy limit of quantum mechanics
 category: Quantum mechanics
 tags: [Quantum information, Classical limit, Entropy]
 ---
-Prove or disprove the following conjecture: **any sufficiently high entropy state can be approximated by a classical mixture of Gaussian wave packets**.
+Prove or disprove the following conjecture: **any sufficiently high entropy state can be approximated by a statistical mixture of Gaussian wave packets**.

 *Mathematical problem.* Denote $$|g(q,p)\rangle$$ a set of Gaussian wave packets centered in phase space at position $$q$$ and momentum $$p$$.